kevinyswong/kevinyswong.github.io/index.md

   It is another to eliminate the inequalities on which vitality and progress depend.
   </blockquote>
-  Quinton, in advocating for inequality of this justified, meritocratic kind, mentions a caveat, which that he is opposed to a closed caste of meritocrats, and, in his understanding, the class of elites are decidedly not closed but is open to those with ability, ambition, and energy.
+  Quinton, in advocating for inequality of this justified, merit-based kind, mentions a caveat, which that he is opposed to a closed caste of meritocrats, and, in his understanding, the class of elites are decidedly not closed but is open to those with ability, ambition, and energy.
 I will return to this point